LucasDelfino92/morrowindsharp/readme.md

 I tried to keep the amount of recommended mods relatively short and to the point.
 Most guides include a *huge* amount of graphic mods (retextures and mesh improvements), whereas I prefer to focus on specific graphical tweaks or visual effects that add to the game instead of changing what's already there.

-There are roughly 90 mods and 30 plugins total.
+There are roughly 75 mods and 25 plugins total.

 ### How much space do I need to install these mods?

-Roughly 18GB, of which **Morrowind Enhanced Textures**, **AURA**, and **TUBES4MUSE** account the majority of.
-However, only the former is strongly encouraged that you install if this is your first time playing Morrowind.
+Roughly 8GB, of which **Morrowind Enhanced Textures** accounts the majority of.

 ### How much time will it take me to install all mods?